amirjalili/CUDA_Tiled_2D_Convolution/README.md

 * No arguments: The application will create a randomized Filter M and Image N. A CPU implementation of the convolution algorithm will be used to generate a correct solution which will be compared with your program’s output.
 If it matches (within a certain tolerance), it will print out “Test PASSED” to the screen before exiting.
 * One argument: The application will create a randomized Filter M and Image N, and write the device-computed output to the file specified by the argument.
 * Three arguments: The application will read the filter and image from provided files.
 The first argument should be a file containing two integers representing the image height and width respectively.
 The second and third function arguments should be files which have exactly enough entries to fill the Filter M and Image N respectively.
 No output is written to file.
-* Four arguments: The application will read its inputs using the files pro- vided by the first three arguments, and write its output to the file provided in the fourth.
+* Four arguments: The application will read its inputs using the files provided by the first three arguments, and write its output to the file provided in the fourth.

+**Input File Format:**

+The (optional) input files should have a single line containing whitespace- separated floating point numbers representing the matrix data.
+There should be m · n numbers on this line for a m × n matrix, where the first n numbers are the first row, the second n numbers are the second row, etc. For example, to represent the following matrix: [1 2 3] [4 5 6] [7 8 9]

+The corresonding input file should contain the following line (without quotes): “1 2 3 4 5 6 7 8 9”

+If you wish to use the output file from one run of the application as an input in a later run, you must delete the first line in the output file, which displays the accuracy of the values within the file.